ikmb/deepvariant/README.md

 ## Running the pipeline

-This pipeline requires nextflow and singularity, to make sure these modules are loaded.
+This pipeline requires nextflow and singularity, so make sure these modules are loaded.

 To run the pipeline, a typical command will looks as follows: